szoti21/fitness_tracker/README.md

 - **User Authentication**: Secure login and registration with Spring Security.
 - **Track Body Metrics**: Record and retrieve weight and body fat changes over time.
 - **Food Intake Tracker**: Log foods eaten and calculate their nutritional breakdown (protein, fat, carbs, and kcal).
-- **RESTful APIs**: Clean, well-documented endpoints for interaction with the frontend.
+- **RESTful APIs**: Clean, endpoints for interaction with the frontend.

 ---